yeemey/2018-05-29-kingcounty/index.md

     <div class="col-md-4">
       <h4 id="sql-windows">Windows</h4>
       <p>
-        The same script provided in the nano installation above will have also installed SQLite.
-	      If you did not already install nano and SQLite above, follow the instructions above to copy and paste the installation commands into a bash terminal.
-	      If you already used that installation script to configure nano, you do not need to run it again.
+         Running the installation commands in the "Setup for King County machines" section above will have installed SQLite for use with Bash for the workshop.
+If you have already run the installation script once for nano, you do not need to run it again.
 	    </p>
     </div>
     <div class="col-md-4">